“Janowski achieves incandescence with his Berlin Radio orchestra”

 Between 1984 and 2000, as Musical Director of the Orchestre Philharmonique de Radio France, Marek Janowski took the orchestra to a position of pre-eminence in France, as well as abroad.
 From 1986 to 1990, in addition to his position in France, Janowski held the title of Chief Conductor of the Gürzenich-Orchester in Cologne and between 1997 and 1999, he was also First Guest Conductor of the Deutsche Symphonie-Orchester Berlin.
 From 2000 to 2005 Janowski served as Music Director of the Orchestre Philharmonique de Monte-Carlo, and from 2001 to 2003 he also held the position of Chief Conductor with the Dresdner Philharmonie.

 Marek Janowski has made many recordings over the past 30 years, including many complete operas and symphonic cycles, many of which have been awarded international prizes.
-To this day, his recording of Richard Wagner’s complete tetralogy The Ring Cycle with the Staatskapelle Dresden (1980-83) remains one of the most distinguished and musically interesting recordings that has been made of this work.
-His recent Bruckner cycle, recorded for Pentatone has also been accorded high praise and of the most recent disc, Bruckner Symphony No.3 recorded with the Orchestre de la Suisse Romande, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski offers a Second movement full of colour.
+To this day, his recording of Richard Wagner’s complete tetralogy the Ring Cycle with the Staatskapelle Dresden (1980-83) remains one of the most distinguished and musically interesting recordings that has been made of this work.
+His recent Bruckner cycle with the Orchestre de la Suisse Romande, recorded for Pentatone has also been accorded high praise and of Bruckner Symphony No.3, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski offers a Second movement full of colour.
 With a grand, magnificent string section, the German conductor offers music of overwhelming emotion.
 What intensity, what beauty and what magnificent clarity in the continuity of the musical discourse” (Jacques Schmitt).
+With the final release (Götterdämmerung) in November 2013, Marek Janowski’s Wagner cycle for Pentatone is described by the Guardian as “the most ambitious recording project marking this year's bicentenary”.

 Marek Janowski is represented by Jessica Ford at Intermusica, firstname.lastname@example.org